mrjrcastroc/Udacity/README.md

 I was looking to understand:

-- The quantity of acccomodates, bathrooms, bedrooms and beds with the reviews
+- The number of rooms, bathrooms, and beds is related to the rating.
-- The relation of neighbourhood with the price
+- Neighbourhood is related to the price.
-- The relation of Occupation rate with neighbourhood
+- The occupancy rate is related to Neighbourhood.

 # File Descriptions
 There is one notebook avalailable here to answer the business questions listed above and there are 2 datasets that we will use (listings and review).